Lucy-Glanville-Brown/rock-paper-scissors/README.md

 The colors chosen were from the main rock paper scissors (rps) image using Adobe Color Extract Theme

 Once the colors were chosen I used a contrast checker to decide on the text color https://contrast-grid.eightshapes.com

+I also used mycolor.space to decide on the button box-shadow color for the 3 buttons coloured #04d9c4 https://mycolor.space/

 #### Typography
 I decided to use “Lato” and “San-serif” for the main body text with “Lobster” and “Sans-Serif” for the headings.
 These were found by exploring Google Fonts.